bluehaoran/watcher/README.md

 # Price Tracker

 A containerized price/version/number tracking application that monitors web pages for changes and sends notifications.
-Built with Node.js 22, TypeScript, and Playwright.
+Built with Node.js 22, TypeScript, Playwright, and a lightweight FileStore database.

 ## Features